-The discussion, held under Chatham House rules, centered on the dynamics of conflict in the Gulf, an evolving cluster of relations dating back to the late 1970s when several events signaled a new era in the region’s politics, notably the Iranian revolution, the taking of Mecca, the Afghan conflict and the civil war in Lebanon.
+The discussion, held under Chatham House rules, centred on the dynamics of conflict in the Gulf, an evolving cluster of relations dating back to the late 1970s when several events signalled a new era in the region’s politics, notably the Iranian revolution, the taking of Mecca, the Afghan conflict and the civil war in Lebanon.

 More recently, tension in the region has intensified around the crystallization of the hostility of some Arab states towards Iran.
 This reality, stoked by the Trump administration’s economic sanctions and military threats towards Tehran, could trigger a conflict involving the countries of both shores of the Persian Gulf.

-Given the level of threat, an alternative framework of dialogue and a non-aggression pact between Iran, Saudi Arabia and their neighbors is urgently needed.
+Given the level of threat, an alternative framework of dialogue and a non-aggression pact between Iran, Saudi Arabia and their neighbours is urgently needed.

 The tensions in the broader region were also explained by the different approaches towards Iran from Western states.
 The key actor is, of course, the US, where a bellicose stance towards Iran indicates a desire by the Trump administration for re balancing power in the Middle East in the favour of American allies.

 This meeting of experts at the French Senate was also an opportunity to confirm expectations vis-à-vis a more active French and European foreign policy, which need to take far more coherent approaches to securing peace.